 Your songs are in the hands of mastering engineers that work for the bigger labels of this planet.
 See our discography and credentials.
 On top of that, we work in an acoustically optimized environment with high precision loudspeaker systems that are specially designed and built for us.
 We started working as mastering engineers in the nineties, so we have lots of experience in mastering various types of music.
 However, we will always need some information from you to get the result you like.

 Inform us on the kind of sound you are looking for or what you feel is missing in the sound of your track.
 When uploading your tracks for Stem mastering, you can place comments using our web interface.
 After uploading and during the mastering you can also send us a message using the private online forum.
-The mastering engineer is reading these messages during the mastering.
+The mastering engineer will read these messages during the mastering.
 If we have questions or comments, we will place them on this forum too.

 Upload reference tracks along with the track you want us to master.
 A reference track can be a version of the track mastered by you.
 You can also send us a different track that we can use as an example for your master.
 By default, you can send a total of 3 reference tracks.